 Apply to transfer burial rights

 Occasionally it becomes necessary to transfer burial rights to another person.
-At the end of this page you'll find the process to apply for a transfer.

 There are four reasons why you may want to transfer burial rights